alexjoshva/ANotes/CONTRIBUTING.md

 ---

 ## 📜 License
-By contributing, you agree that your code will be licensed under the **Alex Personal License**.
+By contributing, you agree that your code will be licensed under the **ANotes Exclusive License**.

 Thank you for being part of the **ANotes** community! 💜